 - Home Parenteral Nutrition Service

-- Diagnostic and therapeutic procedures: Endoscopy and colonoscopy.
-Liver biopsy
+- Diagnostic and therapeutic procedures: endoscopy and colonoscopy, liver biopsy, insertion of gastrostomy

 How to access the service

 A referral is needed from a medical practitioner.

 - whether or not your child will be treated as a public or private patient

 - Medicare number

 The referral may be faxed to (08) 8161 6088 or sent by mail.Once the referral

 has been received the Unit Secretary will advise you of the appointment time

 Laboratory Diagnostic and Investigational Services

 - Upper gastrointestinal motility studies